jpoiri/ember-i18n-export/README.md

 # ember-i18n-export

-This npm package is combines and export the [ember-i18n](https://github.com/jamesarosen/ember-i18n) translation files into a single CSV files.
+This npm package is combines and export the [ember-i18n](https://github.com/jamesarosen/ember-i18n) translation files into a single CSV file.
 This also count the word of each translation key and create summary of many words per application.
 Useful when you need to send it to a translation department.

 ## Installing
     npm install ember-i18n-export